 This was a good structure to follow.
+Because you really do want to present with purpose.
 And, of course he then followed that structure throughout the multimedia presentation.
 And the presentation?
 It was well-constructed, colourful and noisy…just like a Legoland park should be.

 Regrettably his presentation delivery wasn’t quite up to the quality of his multimedia props.
 Ums and errs detracted from his delivery as did his habit of glancing at the screen over his shoulder for some sort of confirmation.
 Because that’s not a good sign in any PowerPoint presenter.

 Apart from the “mood boards”, the presentation was remarkably free of corporate jargon.
 But he had to work hard.
 There was a hint of “demographic” when he said:

 “…this is for the slightly older dem… child.”

 His presentation included a reference to a “full day experience“, “quality time“, “the core proposition” and “we target families with children of 2 to 12.”
 But that was about it for the management speak.
 In a 20 minute presentation that’s good!